sbuckley1956/agent-lifecycle-toolkit/README.md

 ## Contributing
 ALTK is open-source and we ❤️ contributions.

-To help build ALTK, take a look at our [Contribution guidelines](CONTRIBUTING.md).
+To help build ALTK, take a look at our [contribution guidelines](CONTRIBUTING.md).

 We use GitHub Issues to manage bugs.
 Before filing a new issue, please check to make sure it hasn't already been logged.